|Fire Island, NY|

 After a million dollars had been raised for its preservation, Fire Island Lighthouse was reactivated on May 25, 1986 using a modern plastic lens, and a visitors center was opened.
 The next year, the exterior of the tower was covered with waterproofed concrete, and in 1989, the lighthouse was opened to the public.
 Over the next five years, more renovation took place, culminating in a grand opening celebration on May 15, 1994.

-For years, the first-order Fresnel lens from Fire Island Lighthouse had been exhibited at the Franklin Institute, a museum in Philadelphia.
+For years, the first-order Fresnel lens used in Fire Island Lighthouse from 1858 to 1933 had been exhibited at the Franklin Institute, a museum in Philadelphia.
 In 2000, the lens was taken off display and relocated to a warehouse, prompting calls to return the lens to Fire Island.
 On March 27, 2007, the 9,000-pound, sixteen-foot-tall lens arrived at Fire Island National Seashore in the form of 900 pieces packed inside twenty-one crates.
 With funding secured, construction of a building to house the lens was completed, and the lens went on display in July 2011.
-The over 100,000 visitors that annually call at the lighthouse, which is maintained and operated by the Fire Island Lighthouse Preservation Society, now have one more reason to make the trek.
+The lens building was built on the foundation of and resembles the former power generation that was erected in 1894 and can be seen in some of the historic photographs on this page.
+The 100,000-plus visitors that annually call at the lighthouse, maintained and operated by the Fire Island Lighthouse Preservation Society, now have one more reason to make the trek.

 Located in Robert Moses State Park, part of

 the Fire Island National Seashore.
 The lighthouse is owned by the National Park Service and is part of the Fire Island National Seashore.
 Grounds open, dwelling/tower open daily.

 The lighthouse is owned by the National Park Service and is part of the Fire Island National Seashore.
 Grounds open, dwelling/tower open daily.

 Notes from a friend:Kraig writes: